2026 Ottawa Redblacks season

-The 2026 CFL season is scheduled to be the first for Ryan Dinwiddie as the team's head coach and general manager after Bob Dyce was relieved of his coaching duties following the 2025 season and former general manager, Shawn Burke, was promoted to vice president of football operations.
+The 2026 CFL season is the first for Ryan Dinwiddie as the team's head coach and general manager after Bob Dyce was relieved of his coaching duties following the 2025 season and former general manager, Shawn Burke, was promoted to vice president of football operations.
+Amid a prolonged losing streak, team president, Adrian Sciarra, was removed from his position on August 17, 2026.
+Further changes were announced on August 23, 2026, as the team stated that Burke had also been relieved of his duties.